 In 2006, the Ministry of Natural Resources (MNR) transferred previously forfeited well security deposits to the Organization.
 These funds were originally provided to the MNR by operators pursuant to the statutory requirement to post adequate abandonment security as a pre-condition to obtaining a license to drill or maintain a well.
 These operators did not comply with certain mandatory provisions in the Regulations respecting the security deposits and accordingly their deposits have been declared forfeited by the MNR.
 Under the agreement between MNR and the Organization, a portion of these funds must be retained for certain identified wells that have not yet been abandoned and plugged.
-As of August 31, 2017, the restricted funds totalled \$24,978 (2016 - \$27,505).
+During the year ended August 31, 2018, the restricted funds were released to the Organization.